mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - A New Game button is presented to allow the player to start a new game while maintining their name and score values.
 - User stories covered: 13

+### Footer

+- Which contains a link to the Feedback apge and and the developer's GitHub page
+- User stories covered:

 ### Alternating Player Gameboard grids on Small Screens

 - On small screens and mobile devices, the  gameboard grids in an alternating arrangement on small screens for better visibility.